ulfurinn/gnome-wallpaper-changer/README.md

 ## Usage

-The changer runs as a daemon.
+GWChanger runs as a daemon.
 It has a built-in web server providing the configuration interface.

 After installation, run: